Archdiocese of Louisville: 1700 to 1808

 Prior to the American Revolution, present-day Kentucky was part of the British Province of Virginia.
 To prevent hostility with Native American peoples in the region, the British did not allow European settlers to move west of the Appalachian Mountains.
-After the Revolution ended in 1781, settlers from the original 13 states started flooding into the region.
+After the Revolution ended in 1781, settlers from the original 13 states, including Catholics, started flooding into the region.

 The Vatican in 1784 removed the new United States from the jurisdiction of the Diocese of London, establishing the Prefecture Apostolic of United States of America, a jurisdiction in the United States.
 The first Catholic presence in Kentucky may have been a group of 25 families who traveled from Maryland in 1785 to Goodwin's Station in present-day Nelson County and founded Holy Cross Church.
 This was the first church in the present-day archdiocese.
 Most of the early Catholic settlers in Kentucky were English-Catholics from Maryland.

 The Vatican in 1789 elevated the prefecture to the Diocese of Baltimore, the first diocese in the United States, covering the entire nation.
 The first Catholic church west of the Appalachian Mountains, Holy Cross, was constructed at Pottinger Creek in 1792.
 In 1792, the Commonwealth of Kentucky was admitted to the union.
-In 1793, Reverend Stephen T. Badin estimated that 300 Catholic families were living in Kentucky, clustered in six settlements around Bardstown.
+In 1793, Stephen T. Badin estimated that 300 Catholic families were living in Kentucky, clustered in six settlements around Bardstown.
 These Catholics had left Maryland due to the religious persecution of Catholics there.